CallumMoss/Gambit-Chess-Engine/README.md

 ## **Usage**

 ### **Terminal Usage**
-Open the "PRODUCT" directory in a terminal and run the following command:
+Open the "PRODUCT/executables" directory in a terminal and run the following command:
 ```bash
 ./Gambit.exe
 ```